 - Introduction to Communication Studies, ENCM 1100 (fall or spring) - · Introduction to English Studies, ENCM 1200 (fall or spring) ENCM 1200 courses will focus on different topics in order to engage in foundational critical questions through broader surveys of literature and rhetoric.
 Each will explore historical and cultural context while also examining different genres.
 Possible topics include: the student of British literature in the 19th and 20th centuries, African diasporic literatures, usability and accessibility in American culture; Afro-futurism, or the Irish and Harlem renaissances.
 Topics will vary each term; students may take more than one 1200, as they will each focus on different topics.
-Any 12xx course (1210, 1220, 1230) would be a version of this, with different Hamline Plan letters. - Introduction to Professional Writing and Cultural Rhetorics, ENCM 1500 (fall or spring) - Public Speaking, ENCM 1600 (fall or spring) - Argumentation and Advocacy, ENCM 1700 (fall or spring) - Introduction to Journalism, ENCM 1800 (fall)
+Any 12xx course (1210, 1220, 1230) would be a version of this, with different Hamline Plan letters. - Introduction to Media Studies, ENCM 1300 (fall and spring) - Introduction to Professional Writing and Cultural Rhetorics, ENCM 1500 (fall or spring) - Public Speaking, ENCM 1600 (fall or spring) - Argumentation and Advocacy, ENCM 1700 (fall or spring) - Introduction to Journalism, ENCM 1800 (fall)